backdrop-contrib/pathauto/README.txt

 automatically generate aliases based on appropriate criteria, with a central settings path for site administrators.

-Implementations are provided for core content types: nodes, taxonomy terms, and users (including blogs and tracker pages).
+Implementations are provided for core entity types: content, taxonomy terms, and users (including blogs and tracker pages).

 Pathauto also provides a way to delete large numbers of aliases.
 This feature is available at  Administer > Site building > URL aliases > Delete aliases